Senior 8 min · April 11, 2026

 Fix

-βœ•Using a histogram for categorical data like product types or regions
+Using a histogram for categorical data like product types, regions, or department names

 Symptom

-Bars touch each other, implying numeric continuity between categories that have no numeric relationship
+Bars touch each other, implying numeric continuity and adjacency between categories that have no numeric relationship whatsoever.
+The audience may infer that the categories exist on a shared scale, which is factually wrong.

 Fix

-Use a bar graph with gaps between bars.
-The gaps signal that each category is independent and not part of a continuous scale.
+Use a bar graph with intentional gaps between bars.
+The gaps are the signal — they tell the audience that each category is independent.
+This is not an aesthetic choice; it is an encoding choice with semantic meaning.

 Symptom